naimantai/videoPlayer/README.md

 # Full Function
-8/18 finish all the functions without finding bug
+8/18 finish all the functions without finding a bug